ZPID/kobpsy/README.md

 ## KOBPSY ##

-!
-Please note that this document is outdated for the current branch.
-The current branch is under development since the annotation data model is undergoing substantial changes.
-If you would like to pull a stable version of KOBPSY, please pull branch "master".

 An RDF-knowledgebase for scholarly articles in psychology.
 The RDF representations have been generated from the articles' JATS-XML representations using the SE4OJS tool (see description below). </br>

 - Article metadata, such as title, authors, keywords, references etc.